Energy-positive soaring using transient turbulent fluctuations: Model

-Next, we consider a kinematic model that captures the broad range of length scales and timescales characteristic of turbulent flows.
-The three-dimensional wind field, $\bm{w}(\bm{r},t)$, at position $\bm{r}$ and time $t$ is specified in terms of its Fourier modes~\cite{fung1992kinematic}, which have stochastic dynamics with energy spectrum $E(k) \sim k^{-5/3}$ between the smallest and largest wavelength modes $k_{\max}$ and $k_{\min}$ (see SM.III).
-We use a cubic domain with side length \SI{500}{m} for the fluid field, with periodic boundary conditions.
+where $W(t)$ denotes the Wiener process.
+To match Kolmogorov scaling, we require $\tau(k) \sim k^{-2/3}$. $a(k)$ is set such that the energy spectrum $E(k) \sim k^{-5/3}$.
+The specific expressions for $a(k)$ and $\tau(k)$ are given in Sec.~\ref{sec:covariance}.
+Figure \ref{fig:wind} shows an example of the simulated wind field, where we use a cubic domain with side length $B=\SI{500}{m}$ for the fluid field, with periodic boundary conditions.
 The fluid is simulated using $64^3$ modes.
-Figure \ref{fig:wind} shows an example of the simulated wind field.
 The root-mean-square (RMS) wind speed is set to be $\SI{0.5}{m/s}$ based on typical amplitudes of atmospheric wind fluctuations.
-The modes decay with a characteristic timescale $\tau(k) = \tau_0 k^{-2/3}$, with a prefactor $\tau_0$ that sets the overall scale of temporal fluctuations relative to $t_c$.
-The statistical properties of the flow are determined by the stationary, isotropic covariance kernel of each wind velocity component,
+Appendix \ref{app:wind_num_imp} describes how the wind field is computed efficiently using multi-threaded programming.